sigilante/nockup/README.md

 ### On Replit

 A [Replit template is available](https://replit.com/@neal50/NockApp?v=1) which demonstrates Nockup functionality in the cloud.
+Due to Replit's memory limitations, its current functionality is not extensive.

 ## Tutorial